GrizzHacks/Beginners-Portal/Pokedex/README.md

 In order to do that, we first have to declare the type of object we are creating.
 Think of this as deciding the data type for a standard variable.
 Because we want to create a `Pokemon` object, our type of object is `Pokemon`.

 Now we need a name for our `Pokemon` type.
 This will be our variable name.
 I'm going to call my `Pokemon` object `Pikachu`.
 Write `Pokemon Pikachu` underneath the `System.out` statement.
-> This is the exact same procedure as writing `int nationalNumber`, just without the visibility modifier.
+> This is the exact same procedure as writing `private int nationalNumber`, just without the visibility modifier.

-In order to give our `Pikachu` variable value, we need to create a new `Pokemon` object.
+In order to give our `Pikachu` variable a value, we need to create a new `Pokemon` object.
 To do this, write the following line of code:
 ```Java
 Pikachu = new Pokemon("Pikachu", 25, "Mouse Pokemon", 0.4, "Pichu, Raichu");
 ```